Christmas Tree Sugar Cookies

 Logo displaying the words

-Store your cookies in an airtight container at room temperature for up to a week.
+Store any leftover cookies in an airtight container at room temperature for up to a week.
+Keep them in a single layer or separate layers with parchment paper between them to keep the frosting and sprinkles intact.

 Leave a Reply